eljefec/CarND-Vehicle-Detection/writeup_report.md

 Key challenges were smoothing the bounding box around vehicles, differentiating between vehicles after they have overlapped, and reducing false positives when processing the video.
 I describe my approach for these in the above section.

 It was time-consuming to experiment with parameters when running on the video.
 I set up experiments to run overnight, then I would evaluate the results by watching the output videos one-by-one.
-I had an idea to speed this up by skipping some frames during processing, but I did not get around to implementing this.
+I had an idea to speed up experimentation by skipping some frames during processing, but I did not get around to implementing this.

 My pipeline is likely to fail with false positives.
 If something resembles a car and lingers in view long enough, my `Tracker` will eventually detect it as a vehicle.

 My classifier will likely not detect cars at some angles.
 I scanned through the training set, and I noticed that not all angles were represented.
 More training data would improve my classifier's performance.

+My pipeline is not fast enough for real usage.
+On my laptop, it takes 1 second per frame.
+To be usable in a real setting, it must process frames much faster than that.
+Video frame rate is typically 20 to 30 frames per second.

+My pipeline will perform very poorly when there are many cars overlapping each other.
+They would be detected as large blobs.
+My pipeline could be made more robust by vehicle-differentiating algorithms.
+After detecting a vehicle, my `Tracker` could calculate its thumbprint based on color, shape, and heading.
+This could help to track vehicles despite overlap and occlusion.

+My pipeline could be improved by supporting both general searches and focused searches.
+The general searches would detect vehicles at a coarse scale, then after vehicles have been detected, the pipeline could do more focused searches around known vehicles.
+This would tighten bounding boxes, which would be important for location and speed estimation.

+My pipeline could be made more robust by estimating each vehicles' location and speed and predicting each vehicle's location in future frames.
+This could improve vehicle tracking.
+Also, these estimations would be useful for path planning and accident avoidance.

 ###Thank you for reading my report!